-The morning-after pill and periods : effects on the menstrual cycle
+The morning-after pill and menstruation: effects on the menstrual cycle

 How does the morning-after pill work?
 How do I take it?
 Who can take the pill?
 What is it used for?
-Does it delay periods ?
+Does it delay menstruation?
 Does it cause side effects in women?
 We answer all your questions in this article.

 What is the morning-after pill?

-The morning-after pill is emergency contraception in tablet form.
+The morning-after pill is an emergency contraceptive in tablet form.
 Emergency contraception helps prevent an unwanted pregnancy.
 It is used in the event of contraceptive failure (e.g. condom breakage, forgotten contraceptive pill, unprotected intercourse during the fertile period in the case of symptothermia, etc.).
-It should not be used as a contraceptive, or as a conventional periods pill, but only as a back-up solution.
+It should not be used as a form of contraception, or as a conventional menstruation pill, but only as a back-up solution.

 It acts only by blocking ovulation.
-If ovulation does not occur, there is no risk of becoming pregnant, since no egg equals no fertilization.
-However, if ovulation has already taken place and fertilization has occurred, the pill is of no use.
+If ovulation does not take place, there is no risk of becoming pregnant, since no egg equals no fertilization.
+But if ovulation has already taken place and fertilization has occurred, the pill is of no use.
 It is therefore not an abortion pill.

 There are several types of pill:

-• one with ulipristal acetate, which can be taken up to 120 hours (within 5 days) afterwards, known as the morning-after pill or Ellaone
+• one containing ulipristal acetate, which can be taken up to 120 hours (5 days) after intercourse, known as the "morning-after pill" or Ellaone.

 To improve the effectiveness of emergency contraception, the tablet should be taken as soon as possible after high-risk intercourse: within the first 12 hours.
 The sooner the medication is taken, the faster the contraceptive effect.
 The contraceptive tablet can be taken up to 72 hours after high-risk intercourse.
 Effectiveness ranges from 58% to 95%.